spcourse/sp2/10 Complexity/notebook/10 getting started.md

-## Introduction
+# Jupyter notebooks

-For this assignment there will also be a [Jupyter notebook](http://jupyter.org/) which you should use to answer some short questions about the material.
+For this assignment there will be a [Jupyter notebook](http://jupyter.org/) which you should use to answer some short questions about the material.
 These notebooks allow a mixture of nicely formatted text, *Python* code and some tests.

+Download the notebook file [here](downloads/module_5_questions.ipynb).

+There will be some short questions for every section of the assignment in the notebook.
+For now you'll only have to do the questions on the *efficiency* section.

+After completing every section, answer the question in this notebook and check your answers, before moving on to the next section.

 ## Getting started